-- For corn the fall harvest price is the simple average of the final daily settlement prices in November for the CBOT December corn futures contract. - For soybeans the fall harvest price is the simple average of the final daily settlement prices in October for the CBOT November soybean futures contract. - For spring wheat the fall harvest price (including durum) is the simple average of the final daily settlement prices in August for the MGE September hard red spring wheat futures contract. - For sunflowers the fall harvest price is the simple average of the final daily settlement prices in September for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley the fall harvest price is the simple average of the final daily settlement prices in August for the Winnipeg Commodity Exchange (WCE) October feed barley futures contract multiplied by 0.02177.
+- For corn, the fall harvest price is the simple average of the final daily settlement prices in November for the CBOT December corn futures contract. - For soybeans, the fall harvest price is the simple average of the final daily settlement prices in October for the CBOT November soybean futures contract. - For spring wheat (including durum), the fall harvest price is the simple average of the final daily settlement prices in August for the MGE September hard red spring wheat futures contract.
+These prices will be released on or before September 5. - For winter wheat in Idaho, Indiana, Kentucky, Michigan, Ohio and Tennessee, the fall harvest price is the simple average of the final daily settlement prices from July 1 to July 14 for the CBOT July soft red winter wheat futures contract.
+For Arkansas, Colorado, Iowa, Kansas, Missouri, Oklahoma and South Dakota the fall harvest price is the simple average of the final daily settlement prices from July 1 to July 14 for the KCBT July hard red winter wheat futures contract.
+These prices will be released on or before August 5. - For sunflowers, the fall harvest price is the simple average of the final daily settlement prices in September for the CBOT October soybean oil futures contract divided by two, then subtract one. - For feed barley, the fall harvest price is the simple average of the final daily settlement prices in August for the WCE October feed barley futures contract multiplied by 0.02177.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per bushel.
-To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in August on the September Canadian dollar futures contract on the Chicago Mercantile Exchange (MERC), using the current U.S./Canadian exchange rate. - For canola the fall harvest price is the simple average of the final daily settlement prices in September for the WCE November canola futures contract divided by 2,205.
+To convert into U.S. dollars multiply the price in Canadian dollars per bushel by the simple average of the final daily settlement prices in August on the September Canadian dollar futures contract on the MERC.

+• For canola, the fall harvest price is the simple average of the final daily settlement prices in September for the WCE November canola futures contract divided by 2,205.
 This factor converts the WCE price from Canadian dollars per metric ton to Canadian dollars per pound.
-To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in September on the September Canadian dollar futures contract on the MERC, using the current U.S./Canadian exchange rate.
+To convert into U.S. dollars multiply the price in Canadian dollars per pound by the simple average of the final daily settlement prices in September on the September Canadian dollar futures contract on the MERC.

-The fall harvest price will be released by FCIC by October 5 for Canola, September 5 for feed barley and wheat, October 5 for sunflowers, November 5 for soybeans, and December 5 for corn.
+The fall harvest price will be released by FCIC by October 5 for Canola, August 5 for winter wheat, September 5 for feed barley and spring wheat, October 5 for sunflowers, November 5 for soybeans, and December 5 for corn.

-Fall Harvest Price Option - A coverage option that allows you to use the greater of the fall harvest price or the projected harvest price to determine your revenue guarantee.
+Fall Harvest Price Option - A coverage option that allows the insured to use the greater of the fall harvest price or the projected harvest price to determine the revenue guarantee.